 One common way to mix greens is to start with a base middle green and modify it with two other colours to achieve a spectrum of greens.
 The base middle green can be a tube of a single pigment green, a tube of a premixed-for-convenience green or your favourite mixture of two paints to make an average middle green.

 Mixing a variety of greens from this base middle green then consists of adjustments to the three characteristics of this base colour:

 - light/dark (add yellow to lighten or blue/violet to darken),

 - warm/cool (add yellow/orange/red/brown to warm or blue or a bluer green like viridian to cool),

 - saturated/subdued (add brighter green to brighten or contrasting red to dull).

-With this method you can mix a spectrum of greens shades to provide the necessary variety: warm greens, cool greens, light greens, dark greens, bright greens, dull grey greens.
+With this method you can mix a spectrum of green shades to provide the necessary variety: warm greens, cool greens, light greens, dark greens, bright greens, and dull grey greens.

 Click the Colour Wheel images to enlarge

 Click on the underlined link to go to the current offers in the Oil Painting Department on the Jackson’s Art Supplies website.